 - Fitness/Skills Develop ability to execute basic bat & ball/base-running sport skills.
-Participate in conditioning activities related to the skill set - Safety Demonstrate spatial awareness in relation to partners, equipment and boundaries - Rules Understand and appropriately apply bat & ball/base-running rules - Cooperation/Positioning Demonstrate ability to communicate and work with teammates - Strategy Be aware of and utilize concepts of offensive & defensive strategy while participating in games - Catch a softball/baseball with a mature pattern, from different trajectories. - Select the correct defensive play based on the situation (e.g., number of outs).
+Participate in conditioning activities related to the skill set - Safety Demonstrate spatial awareness in relation to partners, equipment and boundaries - Rules Understand and appropriately apply bat & ball/base-running rules - Cooperation/Positioning Demonstrate ability to communicate and work with teammates - Strategy Be aware of and utilize concepts of offensive & defensive strategy while participating in games - Perform consistently (70% or more of the time) a mature throwing pattern, with accuracy and control. - Strike a pitched ball with an implement for power to open space in a variety of small-sided games. - Catch, using an implement, from different trajectories and speeds in a dynamic environment or modified game play. - Identify sacrifice situations and attempt to advance a teammate. - Reduce open spaces in the field by working with teammates to maximize coverage.